pedrojunqueira/da-100/README.md

 	- The on premisses gateway can be in two modes
 		- Personal : Installed in the local machine and used by only 1 user
 		- Organizational: Installed in the same server where the data source is and can be used to multiple users in the organization
-	- The gateway is a mean of confecting the power bi service (cloud) to on premisses sources
+	- The gateway is a mean of connecting the power bi service (cloud) to on premisses sources
 	- It allow save traffic of credentials over the internet
 	- It allows for scheduled refresh of the power bi service to get data from on premisses sources